BruceFletcher/SpaceTime/python/README.md

 Please do not push changes to GitHub that include the API Key.
 This key should only be stored locally on the Raspberry Pi.

 #### Configure VHS API variables
 Find and edit the Hackspace API variable names used at the top of `main.py`.
-With the new isvhsopen.com API (independent of the Hackspace API), the only variable we still update directly on api.hackspace.ca is the one that stores the Raspberry Pi's local IP.
+With the new isvhsopen.com API (independent of the Hackspace API), the only variable we still update directly on api.vanhack.ca is the one that stores the Raspberry Pi's local IP.

 #### Set hostname for Raspberry Pi
 To configure the Raspberry Pi with hostname ```isvhsopen-spacetime```: